jvc56/MineGCG/README.md

 The number of times the player went first and opened vertically.
 Vertical openings that were challenged off do not count.

+<h3>Horizontal Openings per First</h3>

+The number of times the player went first and opened Horizontally.
+Horizontal openings that were challenged off do not count.

 <h3>Full Rack per Turn</h3>

 The percentage of fully annotated racks out of all of the players racks for every game.